"Rainforest with monkeys, macaws, trails of ants, poison-dart frogs, giant lizards and much more."

-- resident birds: 198 (in addition there are 14 passage, 19 winter and 3 summer)
+- resident birds: 198 species (in addition there are 14 passage, 19 winter and 3 summer species)

-- birds most often seen on 1 week research trip to Dos Brazos (winter): (starting with most common) Scarlet Macaw (Ara macao) 22x3 (m6), Cherrie's Tanager (Ramphocelus costaricensis) 12x3 (m5), Chestnut-sided Warbler (Dendroica pensylvanica) 11x2 (m2), Chestnut-mandibled Toucan (Ramphastos swainsonii) 9x2 (m2), Turkey Vulture (Cathartes aura) 8x3 (m7), Golden-naped Woodpecker (Melanerpes chrysauchen) 8x2 (m3), Streak-headed Woodcreeper (Lepidocolaptes souleyetii) 7x2 (m2), Golden-hooded Tanager (Tangara larvata) 7x2 (m2), White-tipped Dove (Leptotila verreauxi) 6x2 (m2), Riverside Wren (Thryothorus semibadius) 6x2 (m2), Stripe-throated Hermit (Phaethornis striigularis) 5x2 (m2), Rufous-tailed Hummingbird (Amazilia tzacatl) 5x1 (m1), Social Flycatcher (Myiozetetes similis) 5x3 (m7), Orange-billed Sparrow (Arremon aurantiirostris) 5x2 (m2).
+- birds most often seen on a 1 week visit to Dos Brazos (winter): (starting with the most common) Scarlet Macaw (Ara macao) 22x3 (m6), Cherrie's Tanager (Ramphocelus costaricensis) 12x3 (m5), Chestnut-sided Warbler (Dendroica pensylvanica) 11x2 (m2), Chestnut-mandibled Toucan (Ramphastos swainsonii) 9x2 (m2), Turkey Vulture (Cathartes aura) 8x3 (m7), Golden-naped Woodpecker (Melanerpes chrysauchen) 8x2 (m3), Streak-headed Woodcreeper (Lepidocolaptes souleyetii) 7x2 (m2), Golden-hooded Tanager (Tangara larvata) 7x2 (m2), White-tipped Dove (Leptotila verreauxi) 6x2 (m2), Riverside Wren (Thryothorus semibadius) 6x2 (m2), Stripe-throated Hermit (Phaethornis striigularis) 5x2 (m2), Rufous-tailed Hummingbird (Amazilia tzacatl) 5x1 (m1), Social Flycatcher (Myiozetetes similis) 5x3 (m7), Orange-billed Sparrow (Arremon aurantiirostris) 5x2 (m2)

-- birds most often seen on 1 week research trip to Drakes Bay (winter): (starting with most common) Cherrie's Tanager (Ramphocelus costaricensis) 24x3 (m5), Great-tailed Grackle (Quiscalus mexicanus) 17x3 (m8), Black Vulture (Coragyps atratus) 12x5 (m15), Scarlet Macaw (Ara macao) 12x4 (m8), Tropical Kingbird (Tyrannus melancholicus) 11x2 (m2), Brown Pelican (Pelecanus occidentalis) 8x8 (m25), Turkey Vulture (Cathartes aura) 7x2 (m6), Bananaquit (Coereba flaveola) 7x2 (m2), Variable Seedeater (Sporophila americana) 7x3 (m4), Cattle Egret (Bubulcus ibis) 6x3 (m5), Chestnut-backed Antbird (Myrmeciza exsul) 6x2 (m2), Great Kiskadee (Pitangus sulphuratus) 6x1 (m1), Blue-gray Tanager (Thraupis episcopus) 6x2 (m2), Magnificent Frigatebird (Fregata magnificens) 5x1 (m1), Spotted Sandpiper (Actitis macularius) 5x2 (m2), Great Crested Flycatcher (Myiarchus crinitus) 5x2 (m2), Riverside Wren (Thryothorus semibadius) 5x2 (m2).
+- birds most often seen on a 1 week visit to Drakes Bay (summer): (starting with the most common) Cherrie's Tanager (Ramphocelus costaricensis) 24x3 (m5), Great-tailed Grackle (Quiscalus mexicanus) 17x3 (m8), Black Vulture (Coragyps atratus) 12x5 (m15), Scarlet Macaw (Ara macao) 12x4 (m8), Tropical Kingbird (Tyrannus melancholicus) 11x2 (m2), Brown Pelican (Pelecanus occidentalis) 8x8 (m25), Turkey Vulture (Cathartes aura) 7x2 (m6), Bananaquit (Coereba flaveola) 7x2 (m2), Variable Seedeater (Sporophila americana) 7x3 (m4), Cattle Egret (Bubulcus ibis) 6x3 (m5), Chestnut-backed Antbird (Myrmeciza exsul) 6x2 (m2), Great Kiskadee (Pitangus sulphuratus) 6x1 (m1), Blue-gray Tanager (Thraupis episcopus) 6x2 (m2), Magnificent Frigatebird (Fregata magnificens) 5x1 (m1), Spotted Sandpiper (Actitis macularius) 5x2 (m2), Great Crested Flycatcher (Myiarchus crinitus) 5x2 (m2), Riverside Wren (Thryothorus semibadius) 5x2 (m2)

-A typical view of a sloth, looking up through the tree canopy.
+This is my typical view of a sloth, looking up through the tree canopy.
 They are throughout the Osa Peninsula but can be difficult to spot.

 A common sound in the forest is the Chestbut-backed Antbird.
 Its call is three notes spread over about two seconds.
 Generally the first two notes are the same and the third sounds slightly different.
 They sometimes do one or two notes instead.
 Also listen out for the Chestnut-mandibled Toucan which has a very odd call: it carries a long way so often they cannot be seen.
-There are obviously many other calls but these are two of the commonest and most obvious.
+There are many other calls but these are two of the commonest and most obvious.
 Other louder birds include the tinamous, Orange-billed Sparrows, Black-cheeked Ant-Tanagers, trogons, the Riverside Wren and parrots/parakeets.

-Fiery-billed Acaris rarely seem to call, however they make a lot of noise breaking twigs, letting things fall to the ground, etc. When I hear noise like this it is generally them or monkeys that are responsible.
+Fiery-billed Aracaris rarely seem to call, however they make a lot of noise breaking twigs, letting things fall to the ground, etc. When I hear noise like this it is generally them or monkeys that are responsible.

-This article is part of the Nature Travel Guide and was published on June 2017.
+This article is part of the Nature Travel Guide and was published on October 19th 2018.